Unloads the code associated with the receiver.

 Prior to OS X version 10.5, code could not be unloaded once loaded, and this method would always return

-NO. In macOS 10.5 and later, you can unload a bundle’s executable code using this method.
+false.
+In macOS 10.5 and later, you can unload a bundle’s executable code using this method.